streamr-dev/streamr-ethereum-watcher/README.md

 ## Building
 Project uses npm for package management.

+- Start off by selecting correct Node and Npm version `nvm use`
-- Start off by installing required dependencies with `make node_modules`
+- Install required dependencies with `make node_modules`
 - To run tests `make test`
 - To run ethereum-watcher locally `make run`
 - To build local Docker image, start Streamr Docker stack and to see logs run `make docker-build start log`